FOTF-Logo-Stretch-Color.png

 Does it have to be this way?

 Can a couple hold different political views and remain happily married?
-Dr. Greg Smalley, Vice President of Marriage at Focus on the Family, says spouses can have unity even though they may disagree on cultural issues.
+Dr. Greg Smalley, Vice President of Marriage at Focus on the Family, says spouses can have unity even though they may disagree.

-Recognize that differences are good.
-“You will never see eye-to-eye on anything,” Dr. Smalley says.
+Recognize that differences are understandable.
+“You may not see eye-to-eye on many things,” Dr. Smalley says.
 “Sameness isn’t the goal in marriage.
 The goal is to manage your differences in a healthy way.”

 Create emotional safety.
 A healthy marriage provides a safe space for couples to express their thoughts and feelings.
 Dr. Smalley recommends these tips for creating a safe environment: